Skip to main content

 9. Medieval stave churches

-Another example of how deeply Norway has influenced the Frozen films is the Arendelle chapel, where Elsa’s coronation takes place in the first movie.
+Another example of how deeply Norway has influenced Frozen is the Arendelle chapel, where Elsa’s coronation takes place in the first film.
 The Disney artists who created the chapel were heavily inspired by Norway's stave churches.
 During the Middle Ages, these elaborately carved wooden churches were a common sight in many parts of northwest Europe.
 Today, only around 30 stave churches remain, most of which are located in Norway.

-Read all about the Norwegian stave churches.
+Learn all about Norwegian stave churches here.

 10. Norwegian culture and folklore